Continuous-mode multi-photon filtering: Multi-photon filtering

 \section{Multi-photon filtering}

-In this section, we derive filtering equations of an arbitrary quantum system driven by a wavepacket in an $n$-photon state.
+In this section, we derive filtering equations for an arbitrary quantum system driven by a wavepacket in an $n$-photon state.
 We follow the logic as carried out in Section \ref{sec:two_photon}.
 That is, we first derive a filtering equation for an extended system, then present filtering equations for the original system.
-The master equation is presented in subsection \ref{subsec:multi_photon_master}, filters in the homodyne detection case is studied in Subsection \ref{subsec:multi_photon_master}, and filters in the the photon counting is addressed in Subsection \ref{subsec:multi_photon_filter_photoncounting}.
+Multi-photon states are defined in Subsection \ref{subsec:multi_photon_states}.
+The master equation is presented in Subsection \ref{subsec:multi_photon_master}.
+Filters in the homodyne detection case are given in Subsection \ref{non_markovian_multi_photon}, and filters in the photon counting case are presented in Subsection \ref{subsec:multi_photon_filter_photoncounting}.